1

 If the succession of the Ptolemaic universe by the Copernican universe

-represents the second cosmology revolution; then the overthrow of the
+represents the third cosmology revolution; then the overthrow of the

-Copernican world by the Big Bang (BB) universe represents the third
+Copernican world by the Big Bang universe (discussed in the next section) represents the fourth

 The Ptolemaic model placed the Earth at its center and used geometric